 This event will be held on Zoom.
 Join here: www.asc.upenn.edu/conversations

 This conversation will address taking race seriously in contemporary content distribution.
 What are the challenges of marketing black content?
 What difference does gender/sexuality make to filmmakers trying to reach audiences?
-Is there a difference in such discussions between film, TV, and online venues?
+Is there a difference in such discussions between film, TV, theater, and/or online venues?

 About the Speakers